rolemadelen/minimalist-blog/src/post/resume-of-success.md

 # 2016

-- Found a life partner, with whom I share a deep connection and companionship👧🏻
+- Found myself a life partner 👧🏻
 - Successfully transferred from a community college to UCSD, pursuing [Mathematics-Computer Science B.S.](https://math.ucsd.edu/students/undergraduate/ma30-math-computer-science-b-s)

 # 2017

 - Embraced the opportunity to broaden my perspectives and thinking by changing my major to [B.S.
 Cognitive Science Spec. in HCI](https://cogsci.ucsd.edu/undergraduates/major/design-interaction.html)
 - Secured my first internship as a front-end developer at an exciting startup, gaining valuable industry experience.
-- Demonstrated perseverance and dedication during a rigorous 5-week tryout, earning a spot in the esteemed UCSD taiko group (Gen 17 💛)
+- Showed perseverance and dedication throughout a challenging 5-week tryout, earning a spot in UCSD's esteemed taiko group (Gen 17 💛).

 # 2018